DS-RF/Yambo_examples/README.md

  <---> [05] Memory Overview
  <---> [06] Game Over & Game summary
 ```
 Then it is necessary to reduce symmetries.
-For thet, we generate input file for *ypp*:
+For that, we generate input file for *ypp*:

 > ypp -y